 - 1. The comprehensive examination/project will be administered as a course requirement in RADS-205 Sophomore Seminar. - 2.
 The nature and time of administration of the comprehensive examination is determined by program faculty. - 3.
 A minimum passing score of 75% must be achieved on the examination. - 4.
 Students who are not successful passing the comprehensive examination on first attempt are required to remediate prior to additional attempts. - 5.
-If more than one attempt is necessary, the student is responsible for purchasing additional attempts. - 6.
+Students are responsible to purchasing additional attempts if necessary. - 6.
 Students who fail the comprehensive examination may not satisfy program/university requirements by the scheduled graduation date, and therefore, may not qualify to participate in graduation. - 7.
 The comprehensive examination must be passed to fulfill graduation eligibility requirements. - 8.
 Students must successfully pass the comprehensive examination for the Program Director to verify eligibility of completing ARRT Examination in Radiography application requirements. - 9.
 All students will be scheduled to complete a mid-program evaluation during the summer semester.
 This will include both a written and simulation component.
-Failure to successfully pass the evaluation will require remediation with program faculty to be determined according to student need.
+Failure to successfully pass the examination will require remediation with program faculty to be determined according to student need.
 This is designed to identify areas of knowledge and skills weaknesses in support of Program Goal 1.